ibotty/crunchy-postgres-container-94/README.md

 crunchy-pg is a container image that allows you to run Postgresql 9.4.4 within Openshift (v.1.0.3).

-There are 3 possible scenarios that are included in this
+There are 4 possible scenarios that are included in this
 repository:
-- standalone
+- standalone (emptydir volume)
-- master-slave (one master and one slave)
+- master-slave (emptydir volumes, one master and one slave)
-- master-slave using replication controllers
+- master-slave using replication controllers (emptydir volumes)
+- standalone (nfs volume)

 ## Openshift Configuration